Are you planning a trip to Turkey?

 For more information and ticket prices: See the official website.

-Guided tours: This top-rated, 75-minute guided tour includes skip-the-line tickets.
-(Meet your guide just outside the palace at the designated time.)
+Guided tours: This top-rated, 3-hour guided tour of the palace and harem includes skip-the-line tickets.
+(Meet your guide for Turkish treats near the palace, and walk from there.)

 Take a Bosphorus cruise